mosip/documentation/docs/Pre-Registration-Functionality.md

 	- The system will render the demographic page (with both left and right side for Primary and Secondary lnaguage) in the same language
 	- Values entered on the left side (Primary Language) will not be transliterated but auto-copied on the right side
 	- Values on the right side will remain un-editable
-	- As part of the packet, system will send/store data in one language only, if language code is identified to be the same – eg. ENG (English)
+	- As part of the packet, system will send/store data in one language only, if language code is identified to be the same – eg. en (English)

-Therefore, it is important for the administrator to setup the configurations appropriately.

 ##  Viewing "My Applications" (covers status)
 The pre-registrations created will be associated with user id.
 The user can view all the pre-registrations created by him/her in the Dashboard.
 The pre-registration can be in 3 different status (Pending appointment, Booked, Expired)